bjornblomqvist/jas/README.md

 # Java as script POC

-The idea is to be able to write and use java as if was a script language.
-Run source files use shebang.
+The idea is to be able to write and use java as if it was a script language.
+This should enable java developers to use java in places like build scripts, startup scripts, configuration.

-## Goals
+## TODO

 **V1**

-//- A commandline runner
+- A commandline runner
-//- Support for shebang
+- Support for shebang
 - Support for import statements
-- Make it installable with bash script like RVM and others Use jarinstaller =)
+- Easy to install

 **V2**

-- Simple way to include decencies (require)
+- Simple way to include decencies from script.

 **V3**

 - Support declaring methods
 - Support declaring classes

-## Implementation ideas
+## Implementation idea

-My plan is to create class from the script file where all methods definitions end up as static methods in a class and all the code is run in the static context of the class.
+Create class from the script file where all methods definitions end up as static methods in a class and all the code is run in the static context of the class.

-To make it really useful it must be easy to include other libraries.

 ## Usage example v1